Loom and Leaf vs. Leesa Original

 Smell / Off-Gassing

-There was a small degree of off-gassing/smell coming from the mattress upon opening the box.
+There is a small degree of off-gassing/smell upon opening the box.
 It is due to the all-foam construction of this mattress, but it is nothing overpowering when compared to some other mattresses we have reviewed.

 - 10 Year Warranty